musurca/gr/README.md

 * Alternatively, players may attempt to conceal the death by taking the body at least 300m away from a populated center, burying it, and striking off the dead civilian’s name from the grave marker.
 * Any corpse in a body bag can now be buried or exhumed (requires an Entrenching Tool).
 * Burying any corpse produces a burial mound from which the dead person’s name and age can be read.
+* The inventory of the corpse is transferred to the body bag, and persists through burial and exhumation.
+(In other words, a grave can be used as a cache.)
 * Mission creators can attach functions to event handlers to produce custom events upon civilian death, body delivery to next-of-kin, or death concealment.

 **Planned features to come:**